 In this Article

 One of the best ways to use forms is to register attendees for an event.
-In this article, we’ll walk through how the RSVP and Registration fields in Forms make event management easy.
+In this article, we’ll walk through how Registration and RSVP fields can add efficiency to your event management.

 In addition to counting tickets and limiting capacity, the Registration field allows you to collect information about attendees, create a roster, and monitor stats about how many people are signed up for your event.
-When you add a Registration field to your form, attendees can select the number of tickets they wish to obtain, then provide any additional information you want to collect.
+Select the + Add tab and scroll through your list of form fields to locate the Registration Fields section.
+Click and drag the Registration field onto your form.
+Once added, attendees can select the number of tickets they wish to obtain, then provide any additional information you want to collect.

 Data Collection Type